gtrman97/gtrman97/README.md

 <br>

 <b>About Me</b>
-<p>I am Software Engineer with a background in music.
+<p>I am a Software Engineer with a background in music.
 Software Development combines two of my interests and goals I am passionate about - being creative and leveraging technology to make people's lives better.
 I find satisfaction in building responsive applications that are user friendly, optimize user experience, and increase accessibility.</p>

 <p><img src="https://komarev.com/ghpvc/?username=gtrman97" alt="profile views" /></p>